harvestrio/jobs/README.md

 ```

 2. Deploy a graphql Typescript server for the previously created model, that allows user to get a Message based on its clientId (no authentication required).
-`
-Tips: Using one of the [Prisma example](https://github.com/prisma/prisma-examples) is heavily adviced.`
+> Tips: You can use one of the [Prisma example](https://github.com/prisma/prisma-examples) to get started.

 ## Logic